-Principles of Plant Science and Hydroculture Grade 10
+Principles of Plant Science and Hydroculture Grade 10 One credit/One year

 Prerequisite(s): Agriscience

 This course focuses on essential knowledge and skills related to the science of plant growth.
 This course covers principles of plant health, growth, reproduction, and biotechnology, as well as fundamental principles of hydroponics and aquaponics.